ShiftSoftware/ShiftFrameworkDocs/docs/quick-start/dbcontext.md

-1. Create DB context file as follows
+1. In Data project "StockPlusPlus.Data" create DB context class in root directory.
 2. Make sure to inherit from **ShiftDbContext**
 3. Declare the Brand DBSet as follows: